iovossos/lem-in/README.md

   - `paths.go`: Path finding and optimization
   - `run.go`: Main execution logic
   - `structs.go`: Data structures used in the project
+  - `helper.go`: Helper functions called from both in paths.go and ants.go
 - `mazes/`: Directory containing example maze files
 - `visualizer.py`: Visualization

 ## Algorithm Overview

 1. Read and parse the input file
-2. Calculate distances from each room to the end
-3. Sort connected rooms by distance to end
-4. Find all possible non-overlapping path sets
+2. Find all possible non-overlapping path sets
-5. Calculate the optimal set of paths for the given number of ants
+3. Calculate the optimal set of paths for the given number of ants
-6. Assign ants to paths
+4. Assign ants to paths
-7. Simulate ant movement through the colony
+5. Simulate ant movement through the colony

 ## Input File Format